wafna/oxyllogism/README.md

 # Oxyllogism

-A system for constructing, evaluating, and transforming, and deriving statements in propositional logic.
+A system for constructing, evaluating, transforming, and deriving statements in propositional logic.

 ## Haskell